 She has also taught on the undergraduate MBChB course (Epidemiological Methods and Medicine in Society module)

 Previously, Sue was project manager and co-editor for the Epidemiologically Based Health Care Needs Assessment Series.
 In this role she was the co-author of two needs assessment chapters - Varicose Veins and Prison Health Care.
-Sue continues her involvement in this area by being module co-ordinator for the Health Care Evaluation and Needs Assessment module on the Masters of Public Health at the University of Birmingham.
 She has also co-ordinated the production of The Advanced Handbook of Methods in Evidence Based Health Care and has been involved in writing a couple of systematic reviews.

 Before working at the University of Birmingham Sue was part of the Public Health team at Sandwell Health Authority and Sandwell Metropolitan Borough Council focusing on food and health policies.